Call us: (855) 522-6457

 Lung cancer may originate in the lungs (primary cancer), or it may start elsewhere in the body and spread to the lungs (secondary cancer).
 There are two main types of lung cancer:

-- Small cell lung cancer is a fast-growing cancer.
+Small cell lung cancer is a fast-growing cancer.
 It may be limited in nature, meaning it affects only one lung or its surrounding tissue, or it may be extensive, meaning that it has metastasized (spread) to other parts of the body.

-- Non-small cell lung cancer (NSCLC) is more common, making up about 85% of all lung cancers.
+Non-small cell lung cancer (NSCLC) is more common, making up about 85% of all lung cancers.
 There are four stages of NSCLC, and they range in severity from Stage I (the cancer is only in the lung and hasn’t spread to the lymph nodes) to Stage IV (the cancer has spread to both lungs and other parts of the body).

-- When discovered in its earliest stages, NSCLC is one of the most treatable cancers.
+When discovered in its earliest stages, NSCLC is one of the most treatable cancers.

 Lung cancer does not usually cause symptoms in its early stages.
 When symptoms do occur, they may include worsening cough or coughing up blood, chest pain, weight loss, weakness and fatigue, or recurring lung infections.

 When it spreads to other parts of the body, lung cancer can cause symptoms that affect that part of the body.
-For example, if the cancer has spread to the brain, it can cause headaches, dizziness, balance problems, seizures and other neurological problems; in the bones, it can cause pain.
+For example, if cancer has spread to the brain, it can cause headaches, dizziness, balance problems, seizures and other neurological problems; in the bones, it can cause pain.

 If you show signs of having lung cancer, you may need to undergo a number of exams and tests.
 Such tests may include:

-- A complete medical history to identify risk factors, symptoms, and physical signs of cancer
+- a complete medical history to identify risk factors, symptoms, and physical signs of cancer

-- Imaging tests such as a chest x-ray, MRI, or a CT or PET scan to look for signs of lung cancer
+- imaging tests such as a chest x-ray, MRI, or a CT or PET scan to look for signs of lung cancer

-- Microscopic tests such as biopsy or lab tests to confirm the diagnosis of lung cancer
+- microscopic tests such as biopsy or lab tests to confirm the diagnosis of lung cancer

-If you are diagnosed with lung cancer, your doctor will need to determine the type and stage of the cancer to plan the best treatment for you.
-The lung cancer program at Dignity Health offers not only diagnostic and interventional services, but also provides first-rate supportive care as you and your loved ones actively participate in decisions regarding your treatment.
+If you are diagnosed with lung cancer, your doctor will need to determine the type and stage of cancer to plan the best treatment for you.
+The lung cancer program at Dignity Health offers not only diagnostic and interventional services but also provides first-rate supportive care as you and your loved ones actively participate in decisions regarding your treatment.

 Your doctor will work with other cancer specialists to design the best treatment course for your particular cancer.
-Patients with small cell lung cancer usually undergo radiation therapy and chemotherapy.
+People with small cell lung cancer usually undergo radiation therapy and chemotherapy.
 People with NSCLC are often treated with surgery, chemotherapy, radiation therapy, or a combination of these treatments.

-- Surgery is the most effective treatment for early stage NSCLC.
+Surgery is the most effective treatment for early-stage NSCLC.
 During surgery, the physician removes cancerous tissue and other affected structures.
-The amount the surgeon removes depends on how much the cancer has spread.
-There are two main types of surgery:
+The amount the surgeon removes depends on how much cancer has spread.

-- Chemotherapy, the use of oral or IV drugs to kill cancer.
+Chemotherapy uses oral or IV drugs to kill cancer.

 If you are at risk of lung cancer, you should talk to your doctor about getting a lung cancer screening.
-Your chance of surviving lung cancer is highest when the disease is discovered in its earliest stages, before it has spread.
+Your chance of surviving lung cancer is highest when the disease is discovered in its earliest stages before it has spread.

-- Avoid second-hand smoke at home, in public, and at work.
+Avoid second-hand smoke at home, in public, and at work.

-- Maintain a healthy diet with lots of fruits and vegetables.
+Maintain a healthy diet with lots of fruits and vegetables.